Utusan Malaysia is the worst paper in the country. Its a threat to national security.

 NST reported that:

-Meanwhile, deputy chief minister II Dr P. Ramasamy said the state government was seeking a clarification from the State Department about a directive to school heads here.
+Meanwhile, deputy chief minister II Dr P. Ramasamy said the state government was seeking a clarification from the State Education Department about a directive to school heads here.

-School heads in have allegedly been instructed or “advised” not to invite state government leaders and elected representatives from the DAP and Parti Keadilan Nasional to officiate functions.
+School heads in Penang have allegedly been instructed or “advised” not to invite state government leaders and elected representatives from the DAP and Parti Keadilan Nasional to officiate functions.

-The message was allegedly conveyed to them verbally during a briefing last Wednesday by a senior official of the State Department.
+The message was allegedly conveyed to them verbally during a briefing last Wednesday by a senior official of the State Education Department.

-Ramasamy, who is also state Committee chairman, said he had directed State Secretary Datuk Jamaludin Hasan to seek clarification.
+Ramasamy, who is also state Education Committee chairman, said he had directed State Secretary Datuk Jamaludin Hasan to seek clarification.

 “I don’t know if the directive was really issued as there was nothing in black and white.